Romulo-HZB/Living-tapestry-attempt-1/ROADMAP_PROGRESS.md

 - **Phase 4 – Additional Tools**
   - A basic `attack` tool allows damaging other actors.
   - A `talk` tool enables simple speech output.
+  - A `talk_loud` tool lets actors shout to adjacent locations if passages are open.
   - Item instances now store `current_location`, `owner_id`, `item_state`,
     `inventory` and `tags` fields.
 The `WorldState` assigns locations to items on load and updates ownership when items are grabbed.
   - NPCs now record simple perception events in `short_term_memory` whenever actions occur in their location.
   - `cli_game.py` has a `mem` command to inspect the player's recent memories.
   - Combat resolution now follows the ATTACK_ATTEMPT -> ATTACK_HIT/MISSED ->
     DAMAGE_APPLIED event chain with deterministic rules in `rpg/combat_rules.py`.
   - A `drop` tool lets actors place carried items in their current location.
   - A `stats` tool reports an actor's hit points, attributes and skills.
   - `equip` and `unequip` tools let actors manage equipment slots.
   - `look` now reports visible items and other actors in the location.
   - An `analyze` tool reports item details.
   - A `scream` tool lets actors broadcast messages; nearby NPCs record the event in their memories.

 ## Outstanding Tasks